orcfax/docs/docs/developer-manual/terms-of-service.md

 agree to become bound by these Terms of Service.

-If you use the Services on behalf of a company, organization (including a decentralized autonomous organization or “DAO”) or other entity, or if you are an automated agent acting on behalf of another entity (including "bots" that execute actions using artificial intelligence or other technologies for autonomous decision-making, such as "smart contracts"), then “you” includes you and that entity.
-You represent and warrant that (a) you are an authorized representative of the entity with the authority and agency to bind the entity to these Terms, and (b) you agree to these Terms on the entity’s behalf.
+If you use the Services on behalf of a company, organization (including a decentralized autonomous organization or "DAO") or other entity, or if you are an automated agent acting on behalf of another entity (including "bots" that execute actions using artificial intelligence or other technologies for autonomous decision-making, such as "smart contracts"), then "you" includes you and that entity.
+You represent and warrant that (a) you are an authorized representative of the entity with the authority and agency to bind the entity to these Terms, and (b) you agree to these Terms on the entity's behalf.

 You must not use any of our Services, if you do not agree to these Terms or if you do not have the authority or agency to bind the entity, on whose behalf you